Three ways to wrap - getting started¶

 ! -*- f90 -*- python module fib2 interface subroutine fib(a,n) real*8 dimension(n),intent(out),depend(n) :: a integer intent(in) :: n end subroutine fib end interface end python module fib2

-And finally, we build the extension module by running
+Finally, we build the extension module with

 python -m numpy.f2py -c fib2.pyf fib1.f